Opening a UK bank account

 How to get a bank letter

-You can get a bank letter from The Student Services Centre counter, Level 9, Marjorie and Arnold Ziff Building.
+If you would like to open a bank account with a bank, which is not listed above, you can get a bank letter from The Student Services Centre counter, Level 9, Marjorie and Arnold Ziff Building.
 Before you can get your bank letter you need to:

-- decide which bank account you wish to open.
+- decide which bank account you wish to open

 Choosing a bank